audrey's rtl-sdr fun

 for free around campus.

-Instead, after googling dipole vs monopole vs loop antennas for a good 30 min, I grabbed some speaker wire from the electronics storeroom, cut two pieces
+After googling dipole vs monopole vs loop antennas for a good 30 min, I grabbed some speaker wire from the electronics storeroom, cut two pieces

 With this setup, I was able to pick up some local radio stations in the 95-105 MHz range! very exciting B-).